Estimation and Inference for High Dimensional Factor Model with Regime Switching: Identification and Estimation

 \section{Identification and Estimation}

 Consider the following factor model with regime switching: for $i=1,...,N$ and $t=1,...,T,$

-where $\lambda _{ji}^{0}$ is an $r_{j}^{0}$ dimensional vector of loadings for regime $j$, $f_{t}^{0}$ is an $r_{z_{t}}^{0}$ dimensional vector of factors, $z_{t}$ is the state variable indicating which regime $x_{it}$ belongs to, and $e_{it}$ is the error term allowed to have cross-sectional and temporal dependence as well as heteroskedasticity. $x_{it}$ is observable and all right hand side variables are unobservable.
-The number of regimes $J^{0}$ and the number of factors in each regime $r_{j}^{0}$ are fixed as $(N,T)\rightarrow \infty $ ($N$ and $T$ go to infinity jointly) and assumed to be known. $r_{j}^{0}$ is allowed to be different for different $j$ .
-How to determine $r_{j}^{0}$ and $J^{0}$ will be studied in a separate paper.
+where $\lambda _{ji}^{0}$ is an $r_{j}^{0}$ dimensional vector of loadings for regime $j$, $f_{t}^{0}$ is an $r_{z_{t}}^{0}$ dimensional vector of factors, $z_{t}$ is the state variable indicating which regime $x_{it}$ belongs to, and $e_{it}$ is the error term allowed to have cross-sectional and temporal dependence as well as heteroscedasticity. $x_{it}$ is observable and all of the right hand side variables are unobservable.
+The number of regimes $J^{0}$ and the number of factors in each regime $ r_{j}^{0} $ (could be different across $j$) are fixed as $(N,T)\rightarrow \infty $ and assumed to be known in this section and Section \ref{asym}.
+How to consistently determine $r_{j}^{0}$\ and $J^{0}$\ will be studied in Section \ref{rJ}.

-The factor process $\{f_{t}^{0},t=1,...,T\}$ is allowed to be dynamic, and similar to the principal component estimator (PCE) in Stock and Watson (2002) and Bai (2003) and the maximum likelihood estimator (MLE) in Bai and Li (2012, 2016), factor dynamics are ignored when estimating model parameters.
-Thus there is no need to model factor dynamics.
-The state process $\{z_{t},t=1,...,T\}$ is independent with $f_{s}^{0}$ and $e_{is}$ for all $i$ and $s$, but is not required to be a Markov process.
-The estimation procedure in this section ignores the dynamics of $z_{t}$, and the corresponding asymptotic results in Section \ref{asym} are valid no matter whether $z_{t}$ is dynamic or not.
-In Section \ref{staDyn}, we shall assume $\{z_{t},t=1,...,T\}$ to be Markov and take into account state dynamics in parameters estimation and smoothed inference for regime probabilities of each $t$.
-Let $q^{0}=(q_{1}^{0},...,q_{J^{0}}^{0})^{\prime } $ denote the $(J^{0}\times 1)$ vector of unconditional regime probabilities, i.e., $q_{j}^{0}=\Pr (z_{t}=j)$.
-When $\{z_{t},t=1,...,T\}$ is a Markov process, let $Q^{0}$ denote the $(J^{0}\times J^{0})$ matrix of transition probabilities and $Q_{jk}^{0}$ denote the probability of switching from state $k$ to state $j$.
+The factor process $\{f_{t}^{0},t=1,...,T\}$ is allowed to be dynamic, and similar to the principal component estimator (PCE) in Bai (2003) and the maximum likelihood estimator (MLE) in Bai and Li (2012, 2016), factor dynamics are ignored when estimating the model parameters, thus there is no need to model factor dynamics.